Floods sweep cars into sea, damage homes in northeast Spain

 Large areas of Spain’s north and its Balearic Islands remain under alert for storms for a second consecutive day.

+Spain’s national weather service said that the country is seeing an increase in heavy rainfall and droughts linked to climate change.

+“Spain is observing, above all in points of the Mediterranean, periods of torrential rain that are more intense and longer periods of drought that are interrupted by these intense rains,” national weather service spokesman Rubén del Campo said.

-AP writer Joseph Wilson contributed to this report from Barcelona.
+AP writer Joseph Wilson in Barcelona, and Aritz Parra in Madrid, contributed to this report.